browserengineering/book/book/scheduling.md

 Note that in the asynchronous case, the `XMLHttpRequest_send` method starts a thread and then immediately returns.
-That thread will run in parallel with the browser's main work until the request is done.
+That thread will run in parallel with the browser's main work until the request is done.^[In theory two parallel requests could race while accessing the cookie jar; I'm not fixing this out of expediency but a proper implementation would have locks for the cookie jar.]

 To communicate the result back to JavaScript, we'll call a `__runXHROnload` function from `dispatch_xhr_onload`: